thkoch2001/tvlfyi_depot/tvix/eval/docs/known-optimisation-potential.md

   `NixAttrs` value on the stack.
 In this case we simply push the stack index of the known local.

-* Multiple attribute selection [medium]

-  An instruction could be introduced that avoids repeatedly pushing an attribute set to/from the stack if multiple keys are being selected from it.
-This occurs, for example, when inheriting from an attribute set or when binding function formals.

 * Split closure/function representation [easy]

   Functions have fewer fields that need to be populated at runtime and